MARKET OVERVIEW

 Geographical distribution of foie gras production

-French foie gras production is based on palmiped foie gras farms, which are concentrated in three French regions: South-West France (***) and Alsace.
-After the breeders, the slaughterhouses and processing companies that produce fresh, semi-cooked or cooked foie ...
+French foie gras production is based on foie gras palmiped farms, which are concentrated in three French regions: southwestern France (***) and Alsace.
+After the breeders, the next step in the value chain is the slaughterhouses and processing plants that produce fresh, semi-cooked or cooked foie gras from the raw foies gras.

 3.2 A French market dominated by agricultural cooperatives

-Today in France, the foie gras producer market is highly concentrated, but its economic fabric is fragmented.
-The market is dominated by agricultural cooperatives with a large portfolio of brands, which together account for more than **% of the sector's total turnover.
+In ****, France will have no fewer than *,*** foie gras producers.
+The market is dominated by agricultural cooperatives with a broad portfolio of brands, which together account for over **% of the sector's total sales.

 3.3 Different distribution channels